Dieticians Class 46

 Meeting June, 7th

-If time allows, we will listen to the BBC Reel video on our favorite flavours.
-If not, next week.
+We listened to and talked about the BBC Reel video on our favorite flavours.